CedricChnfr/portfolio/_posts/Courses/2024-10-03-security-object.markdown

 - Designing secure communication protocols for IoT.

 ### Self Evaluation
-I already had a first overview of all these concepts, but this course provided a more advanced and technical perspective.
+I already had a first overview of almost all these concepts, but this course provided a more advanced and technical perspective.
 We delved into coding using C and tried SQL injection attacks.
 It was a bit challenging for me since I had never used SQL before, so I had to learn quickly to be efficient.
+Moreover, there were a lot of concepts explained in class that we didn't practice.
+I have the feeling of not being fully up to date everywhere as it was just theory.
+The elements explained by the teacher during the courses were a plus for me as they were clear, and I wanted to be effective on the concepts.
 Additionally, working alone during lab sessions pushed me to work harder to understand all the concepts thoroughly.

 ### My Opinion
 This course was very interesting and challenging.
 I learned a lot about security vulnerabilities and how to prevent them.
 In my future career, I am interested in working in the security field that mean I have to stay informed about the latest security threats.
 I really appreciated the practical labs that allowed me to apply the concepts learned in class and I am a bit disappointed that we did not have more time to explore other security concepts